Baseball Pilgrimages

 The Reds created what they call a “Sun/Moon Deck” in right field, which is the best place to watch the game if you want to stand, but the security personnel keep you back a few feet from the railing.
 On the other hand, fans can get a good view of the bullpens from the outfield concourse while leaning against white steel bars.

-Perhaps the most unique, hidden feature of the new yard is the string of quotes that wrap around the interior of the club level concourse, visible from the wide concourse behind the third base grandstand.
+Perhaps the most unique, but hidden feature of the still fairly new yard is the string of quotes that wrap around the interior of the club level concourse, visible from the wide concourse behind the third base grandstand.
 Among the famous words are Casey Stengel’s “I don’t like them fellas who drive in two runs and let in three.”

-Great American Ball Park - Cincinnati Reds
+Great American Ball Park and the Ohio River

-• Construction cost: $290.3 million (HOK Sport)
+• Cost: $290.3 million

 • Construction began on August 1, 2000.